SPF-OST/pytrnsys_gui/README.md

 #### Getting started

+A video guiding through the following steps can be found on [YouTube](https://www.youtube.com/watch?v=c8VPmOCeQN8).

 1. Open a command prompt (e.g. by hitting the Windows-key, then typing "cmd" into the search box and hitting enter).
 The following commands should be entered into the command prompt just opened.